rlipscombe/vs-welcome-page/index.md

 ### How do I install it? ###

 You will need Visual Studio 2012 Professional or better.
-The extension assumes that you have IIS Express 8.0 installed.
-You **do not** need administrator privileges.

 1. [Download](http://visualstudiogallery.msdn.microsoft.com/0aff56ff-edf3-4939-a8f5-400f1279ac2a) it from the Visual Studio Gallery.
 2. Double-click the `.VSIX` file.